 EPS-SG is EUMETSAT’s next generation of polar-orbiting satellites, following on from earlier successful EUMETSAT Polar System programme (Metop).
 This next generation will secure the continuation of meteorological observations from polar orbit from 2025-2043.

-The EPS-SG mission will have two series of spacecraft, Metop-SG A and B, flying on the same mid-morning orbit, like the current Metop satellites.
+The EPS-SG mission will have two series of spacecraft, Metop-SG A, the first of which was launched on 13 Aug 2025, and B, flying on the same mid-morning orbit, like the current Metop satellites.
 The orbit height is in the range 823-848 (dependent on latitudes).
 There will be three satellites each of Metop-SG A and Metop-SG B.

 Metop-SG A is an atmospheric sounding and imaging mission.
 It has a suite of infrared, microwave, and imaging instruments for sounding temperature, moisture and trace gases in the atmosphere: